With a larger portion of the day in darkness, follow these winter security tips to make sure that your home’s secure over winter.

-Although the extended cover of darkness is an extra challenge when it comes to home security, there are several tips you can follow in the winter months to reduce your chances of being burgled.
+Although the extended cover of darkness is an extra challenge when it comes to home security, there are several winter security tips you can follow in the darker months to reduce your chances of being burgled.

 Burglars are opportunistic and are mainly are after a quick and easy job, so even the simplest deterrents will encourage them to look elsewhere.
 Dark homes are particularly appealing – they look unoccupied, and there’s less chance of being seen.

 At a really basic level, simply leave a light on when you go to work in the morning if you’ll be getting back when it’s dark.
 If you’re away for a longer period of time – perhaps jetting off somewhere sunny – invest in some timers to turn on lights and radios in the home at certain times of the day.
 This’ll give the appearance of the home being occupied.